-Whether you visit Lima as a final destination or on your way to Cuzco, Machu Picchu, or Rainbow Mountain, book at least 3 days in this city.
-Walk only in safe areas, and remember that you are sharing this city with 10 000 000 other people.
-No matter how adventurous you are, maybe it is better to avoid public transportation.
-If you want to visit as many attractions as possible, find a tour organized by a local guide, especially if you wish to go to a “shanty town”.
-Do not forget that you are in a desert where it rains only a few times a year and you don’t leave before:
+Tips&Tricks: Whether you visit Lima as a final destination or on your way to Cuzco, Machu Picchu, or the Amazon Rainforest, spend at least 3 full days in the city.
+If you travel alone, be aware that there are some areas you should avoid and remember that you are sharing this city with more than 10 million other people, and maybe it’s better to avoid public transportation.
+If you want to visit as many attractions as possible, plan your trip with the help of a local travel agent, especially if you wish to go to a “shanty town”.

 Where to spend time in the city?

 Lima is divided into 43 districts, each acting as an independent administrative unit.
 Although is the third-largest city in the world located in a desert, some districts stand out through parks, trees on the sidewalks, or green areas, all artificially maintained.
-If we were to make a ranking of the most beautiful districts to spend time in Lima, they would be Miraflores, Barranco, and Central Lima.
+Two of the best areas to spend time in Lima are Miraflores and Barranco, but of course you should take time to also explore Central Lima.

 Miraflores is definitely one of the safest districts, including at night.
 It has an excellent location near the ocean and Costa Verde.
-Is a very suitable area for walking or shopping, and although it is the district of luxury hotels and restaurants, you can find reasonable accommodation facilities.
+Is a very suitable area for walking or shopping, and although it’s the district of luxury hotels and restaurants, you can also find a variety of accommodation options to suit your taste and budget, from the traditional hotel rooms to holiday flats, Bed&Breakfast or hostels.
 With so many green areas and parks, Miraflores makes you instantly forget that you are in a desert.

-Barranco or the artists’ district is particularly beautiful because of the colorful street art buildings.
-Dozens of murals are painted on buildings, walls, steps, giving it a bohemian air, highly appreciated by visitors.
-There are many museums, pubs, jazz bars where you can spend your time, and accommodation options can be found within a lower budget than in Miraflores.
+Barranco or the artists’ district is particularly beautiful.
+Dozens of murals are painted on buildings, walls, steps, giving it a highly appreciated bohemian vibe.
+Barranco is home to several of Lima’s best museums as well as iconic pubs and jazz bars where you can spend your time.
+As for accommodation, you will find many options within a friendly-budget.